 Some guests had significant mental health and other chronic illness to manage.
 Although they would disclose these conditions and the medication they were prescribed, on more than one occasion guests did not have either a current prescription, money to fill the prescription or were not taking their medication.
 Stable One would initially covered the cost of medication for guests who had a current prescription but were unable to pay for it, to ensure that they had what they needed whilst staying at the Shelter.
-Some guests were not good at managing their health and it was agreed to add a question to the Guest Assessment form to determine if guests were taking their medication.
+Some guests were not good at managing their health and it was agreed to add a question to the Guest Assessment form to determine if guests were taking their medication as prescribed.
+On two occasions, guests were discovered to be sharing prescription medication.
 They were given warnings, reminding them that it was not permitted to do so.